Richard John Cartwright: Crosses floor to join Liberals

 In the year 1869, he broke with the Conservatives over Macdonald's appointment of Sir Francis Hincks as Minister of Finance, and crossed the floor to join the Liberal Party of Canada.

 Cabinet Minister for Mackenzie

 With the Liberal party's victory in the 1874 election, Cartwright was appointed Minister of Finance by Prime Minister Alexander Mackenzie.
 He supported free trade, but sought limited tariffs as a means of generating government revenue.

 Knighted

 Cartwright was not elected in the 1878 general election but was successful in a Nov.
-2, 1878 by-election in Huron Centre.
+2, 1878 by-election in the riding of Huron Centre.
+He sat as member for that riding for the following ten years.

 He sat in the opposition bench.
 (The Liberals were defeated in the 1878 election.)

 In recognition of his service, he was awarded a knighthood in 1879.

 From the 1887 election, he represented the riding of Oxford South.

 In 1887, he called for the House of Commons to consider proportional representation.

 In the 1890s, the Liberals moved away from support for unrestricted reciprocity with the United States, and Cartwright's influence in the party diminished.